nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 *is society prepared for the critique of the storytelling from the author of history?*

-must one pass over in silence to speak just-so? is speaking so visible because it is visual? visual because it is visible, or seems just-so? given the metaphysics of presence how long should the shadow of an irony be? who cares? how long do ghosts survive machinic unconscious? can the shadow of the figure re-found a territory? do dreams perform echoically with the spirit of abstraction?
+must one pass over in silence to speak just-so? is speaking so visible because it is visual? visual because it is visible, or seems just-so? given the metaphysics of presence how long should the shadow of an irony be? who cares? how long do ghosts survive machinic and subjective unconscious? can the shadow of the figure re-found a territory and material? do dreams perform echoically with the spirit of abstraction?

 just so many different ways to be speaking and to be taken seriously! *c'est les façon de parler*!